Symptoms of coronavirus (COVID-19)

 How to get tested

-Anyone who develops the symptoms of COVID-19 is advised to immediately self-isolate for seven days and to arrange to be tested without delay.
+Anyone who develops the symptoms of COVID-19 is advised to immediately self-isolate for 10 days and to arrange to be tested without delay.

 There are a number of ways a person with symptoms of the virus can get tested in Northern Ireland.